davidfstr/dafoster.net/_posts/2013-02-02-learnings-from-sicp.md

 Two design philosophies:

-* **Lisp-school**: Create abstract data types by combining a *small* set of general-purpose data types (especially collections).
+* **Lisp-school**: Create abstract data types by combining a *small* set of general-purpose data types (particularly collections).
 These complex structures can then be manipulated using operations on these general-purpose types.

     * *"Lisp is for building organisms -­ imposing, breathtaking, dynamic structures built by squads fitting fluctuating myriads of simpler organisms into place."*